 Alfonso Cano became the commander of the FARC after the rebels' long time leader, alias "Manuel Marulanda," died of natural causes in 2008.
 Cano had been in the FARC since 1982, where he spent most of his time as the political leader of the Western Bloc (Bloque Occidental).
-He was well known within the organization for his communist ideals and hard revolutionary line, although much of his cohorts scoff at his scant military experience.
-Since he assumed the leadership of the FARC, he spent millions of dollars on weapons and was trying to shift the guerrillas' tactics in response to the government's military offensive that has pushed the FARC to the fringes of the country and into neighboring states.
+He was well known within the organization for his communist ideals and hard revolutionary line, although many of his cohorts scoffed at his scant military experience.
+After assuming the leadership of the FARC, he spent millions of dollars on weapons and tried to shift the guerrillas' tactics in response to the government's military offensive that has pushed the FARC to the fringes of the country and into neighboring states.
 This has resulted in the use of more landmines to keep the military at bay and car bombs to keep them off-guard.

 Alfonso Cano was more political ideologue than military tactician.
 An anthropologist who studied at the National University in Bogota, Cano began his FARC career in the early 1980s as an emissary of the Communist Party.
 From the beginning he had close ties with the rebels' then political commander, Luis Morantes, alias "Jacobo Arenas," who fast-tracked him to the guerrillas' central command, the Secretariat.
 Following Morantes' death in 1990, Cano became the FARC's top political emissary.
 In 2000, he launched the Bolivarian Movement for a New Colombia (Movimiento Bolivariano por la Nueva Colombia), a clandestine political party.
 He was also in charge of the Colombian Clandestine Communist Party (Partido Comunista Clandestino Colombiano - PC3).

 Alfonso Cano's emergence as the maximum FARC commander helped give credence to the notion that the guerrillas were open to a negotiated settlement.
-He participated as a political representative of the FARC in the 1991 Caracas peace negotiation and in the Tlaxcala Peace Dialogues in 1992.
-During the Caguan Peace Dialogues with Andrés Pastrana's government between 1999-2002, however, he had a lower profile and actively looked for members for the Bolivarian Movement.
-After the negotiations failed in 2002, Cano led an operation where 12 Valle del Cauca politicians were kidnapped.
+He participated as a political representative of the FARC in the 1991 Caracas peace negotiations and in the Tlaxcala Peace Dialogues in 1992.
+During the Caguan Peace Dialogues with Andres Pastrana's government between 1999-2002, however, he had a lower profile and actively looked for members for the Bolivarian Movement.
+After the negotiations failed in 2002, Cano led an operation in which 12 Valle del Cauca politicians were kidnapped.
 The guerrillas later executed most of the politicians.

-The FARC made an apparent gesture of political goodwill when they released five political hostages early in 2011, but accompanying the release was a wave of bombings and ambushes, just as Alfonso Cano promised.
-President Juan Manuel Santos then made it clear that the government's top priority was killing the FARC's top commander, when he announced in February 2011 that the armed forces "are breathing down his neck."
-The army created a new joint task force dedicated to pressuring Cano in the mountainous Tolima, Hulia and Cauca departments.
+The FARC made an apparent gesture of political goodwill when they released five political hostages early in 2011, but accompanying the release was a wave of bombings and ambushes, just as Alfonso Cano had promised.
+President Juan Manuel Santos then made it clear that the government's top priority was killing the FARC's top commander, when he announced in February 2011 that the armed forces were "breathing down his neck."
+The army created a new joint task force dedicated to pressuring Cano in the mountainous Tolima, Huila and Cauca provinces.
 The strategy led to an intensification of the conflict in these regions, especially Cauca, as guerrilla fronts launched bold attacks against the security forces, partly to distract the army's attention from Cano's movements.

-After the deaths of two of his top security officials, it became clear the circle around Cano was tightening.
-He narrowly avoided capture in July, and began traveling in a small group of just 12 bodyguards.
-On November 4, 2011, he was killed.
+After the deaths of two of his top security officials, it became clear that the circle around Cano was tightening.
+He narrowly avoided capture in July 2011, and began traveling in a small group of just 12 bodyguards.
+He was finally killed on November 4, 2011.